melisplatform/melis-platform-framework-symfony-demo-tool-logic/README.md

 # melis-platform-framework-symfony-demo-tool-logic
-This bundle handle the request of melisplatform/melis-platform-framework-symfony-demo-tool to display data.
-It access the database, translates the text and rendered the views.
+This bundle handles the request of melisplatform/melis-platform-framework-symfony-demo-tool to display data.
+It accesses the database, translates the text and renders the views.

 # Getting  Started
-This instructions will get you a copy of the project up and running on your machine.
+These instructions will get you a copy of the project up and running on your machine.

 ## Prerequisites
-You will need the following in order to have this module running.
+You will need the following in order to have this module running:
 * melisplatform/melis-platform-framework-symfony

-This will automatically be done when using composer.
+It will automatically be done when using composer.

 ## Installing
 Run the composer command: